hakirisec/hakiri_toolbelt/README.md

 ## Installation

 Important: right now Hakiri only supports Ruby 1.9 and up.
 I realized that it was not the best desicion to eliminate Ruby 1.8.
-The fix should be coming up soon.
+The fix should be coming out soon.

 Hakiri CLI is a Ruby gem that can be installed by